Python3-Git-Lab/python-project-end-phase/README.md

-# Python Backend Project
+# Hospital Management System

 ## CLI Project - Phase 3

 ### Project Description

-Welcome to the end of Phase 3!
-In this project, you will apply the skills you've learned throughout this unit, including Python fundamentals, data structures, object-oriented programming, SQL fundamentals, and more.
-The goal is to create a Command Line Interface (CLI) application that solves a real-world problem and adheres to best practices.
+Develop a Hospital Management System (HMS) using a Command Line Interface (CLI) that addresses the operational needs of a hospital.
+The system should cover various aspects, including patient management, appointment scheduling, and medical staff coordination.

 ### Project Requirements

 - **CLI Application:**
-  - Create a CLI application that addresses a real-world problem.
+  - Create a CLI application that allows users (hospital staff) to interact with the system efficiently.
-  - Adhere to best practices for CLI development.
+  - Implement features for managing patients, appointments, and medical staff.

 - **Database:**
   - Utilize SQLAlchemy ORM to create and modify a database.